alecxkelly/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now create a domain admin user within the domain by going to ADMINS folder within domain name in Active Directory user and computers folder ->
+Now create a domain admin user within the domain by Right-Clicking ADMINS folder within domain name still in Active Directory Users and Computers folder -> New -> User -> Fill out using the users credentials -> Next -> Finish(the account isnt an admin yet, to make it fully active as an admin) -> We must now add the admin to the built-in "Security group" -> Back to Active Directory Users and Computers -> click on Admins -> Right-Click the admin user -> properties  -> Member of -> domain admins -> Check Names -> OK -> Apply -> OK(Now the account is an actual domain admin)
 </p>
 <br />